JacksonBurns/astartes/paper.md

 Second, we do not use ensembling here; however, this is another established method to improve model predictions [@yang2019analyzing; @dietterich2000ensemble].
 Finally, we do not co-train with the reaction enthalpy, which often improves model performance and is not an unexpected observation given that a reaction’s enthalpy is often correlated to its barrier height (e.g. Evans-Polanyi relationships [@evans1938inertia]). % Bell-Evans- Polanyi (BEP)-type correlations.14,20,21  from https://pubs.acs.org/doi/pdf/10.1021/acs.jcim.2c01502

-# Related Software
+# Related Software and Code Availability

-In the machine learning space, `astartes` functions as a drop-in replacement for the ubiquitous `train_test_split` from scikit-learn [@scikit-learn], meaning that transitioning existing code to use this new methodology is as simple as modifying an `import` statement at the top of the file and then specifying an additional keyword parameter.
-In doing so, users can instantly become more rigorous in their ML modeling approach.
+In the machine learning space, `astartes` functions as a drop-in replacement for the ubiquitous `train_test_split` from scikit-learn [@scikit-learn].
+Transitioning existing code to use this new methodology is as simple as running `pip install astartes`, modifying an `import` statement at the top of the file, and then specifying an additional keyword parameter.
+`astartes` has been especially designed to allow for maximum interoperability with other packages, using few depdencies, supporting all platforms, and continuous integration testing for Python 3.7 through 3.11.
 Specific tutorials on this transition are provided in the online documentation for `astartes`, which is available on [GitHub](https://jacksonburns.github.io/astartes/sklearn_to_astartes.html).

 Here is an example workflow using `train_test_split` taken from the `scikit-learn` documentation [@scikit-learn]:
 ```python